OpenSourceEconomics/epp_topics/src/epp_topics/git/pre_commits/screencast/script.md

 ## Second commit

-- Say that it is important here to use `-am` or re-add the files that have been changed by black during the first commit.
+- Say that it is important here to use `-am` or re-add the files that have been changed by ruff during the first commit.
 Otherwise it won't work.
 - Say that if the second commit also fails they need to read the error messages carefully.
 Most likely it is because the need to fix something manually and the messages will tell theme where and what.